yetanotherchris/text-template/README.md

 - `for` loops and Go-style `range` loops over arrays, collections and maps.
 - Built-in functions: `eq`, `ne`, numeric comparisons (`lt`, `le`, `gt`, `ge`), logical operators (`and`, `or`, `not`) supporting multiple arguments.
-- Basic pipelines with the `lower` function for transforming output.
+- Basic pipelines with the `lower` function for transforming output, and `call` to invoke registered functions.
 - Access nested properties, map keys and indexes, including dynamic indexing via variables.
 - Whitespace trimming with `{{-` and `-}}` and comment syntax `{{/* ... */}}`.